anastasiaFalls/anastasiaFalls/README.md

 - the vibrations should equal out to one electronic pulse per second.
 These pulses power the gear
 - wheels forward, in turn moving the clock's hands clockwise around the clock dial.

+- Can't imagine how amazing it must have felt to figure that out.

 <!---
 anastasiaFalls/anastasiaFalls is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.